binfnstats/ukb-IDEARS/README.md

-# ukb-dementia-shap
- UKB dementia, AD and PD classification and SHAP

-# Models to run

 # IDEARS - Integrated Disease Explanation and Associations Risk Scoring

+ Applies to the UKB datasetes, UKB dementia, AD and PD classification and SHAP

 ## Overview